New Bedford Highway Killer: Kenneth Charles Ponte

+Kenneth Ponte is the only person ever arrested for the murders.
 In August 1990, a grand jury indicted New Bedford attorney Kenneth Ponte, 40, in the murder of Rochelle Clifford Dopierala, who had been beaten to death.
 Ponte had a checkered past, including drug use and a prior incident involving Dopierala.
 Bristol County District Attorney Ronald Pina suggested that Ponte had murdered Dopierala because she was allegedly planning to expose his drug activities.

 Dopierala's mother stated that her daughter had once given her telephone number to Ponte in the event she needed to be reached.
 Ponte admitted to having represented Dopierala in April 1988, shortly before she disappeared, when she accused another man of raping her.

 Ponte moved to Port Richey, Florida, in September 1988.
 He was arraigned on a single count of murder on August 17, 1990.
 Ponte entered a plea of "absolutely not guilty" and posted a $50,000 bond.
 On July 29, 1991, the district attorney dropped murder charges against Ponte, citing lack of evidence.
 The following year, remaining drug and assault charges were dropped and the New Bedford case went cold.

 Ponte resurfaced in the news in May 2009 in two separate incidents.
 Police dug up the driveway and patio of Ponte's former New Bedford home with a backhoe, but were unable to find evidence linking Ponte to any crime.
 On the morning of May 15, Ponte was arrested for shoplifting and was found with four cans of sardines and a block of cheese stolen from a PriceRite store in New Bedford.
 On January 27, 2010, Ponte was found dead in his New Bedford home.
 The Bristol County District Attorney's office has discounted foul play as a cause of death.

 Daniel Tavares

 While in prison for the murder of his mother, Daniel Thomas Tavares Jr. sent a threatening letter to one of the prison staff indirectly claiming responsibility for the Highway Killings.
 He lived in New Bedford, and had knowledge of where another murdered woman, Gayle Botelho, had been buried, within a mile from his home.
-He was convicted of the November 2007 murders those of his neighbors, Brian and Beverly Mauck.
+He was convicted of the November 2007 murders of his neighbors, Brian and Beverly Mauck.
 In 2015, he was convicted of the murder of Gayle Botelho.